AidanPuthussery/CMPSC-511/README.md

 cap = cv2.VideoCapture(0)

 the device might be a different index, so a webcam might not be at index 0 if you already have a webcam installed on your laptop, so switch accordingly or else you will receive an error.

+Download Mediapipe, and also OpenCV, this can be through the command prompt and the terminal.